-- Expands ability of spouses to alter their legal relations by written agreements. - Allows spouses to modify or terminate the agreements. - Recognizes postnuptial agreements and treats them the same as prenuptial agreements. - Traveling to and from a worksite from overtime pay requirements. - Preliminary and postliminary tasks performed outside of work hours and not at the direction of the employer.
+- Expands ability of spouses to alter their legal relations by written agreements. - Allows spouses to modify or terminate the agreements. - Recognizes postnuptial agreements and treats them the same as prenuptial agreements.

 H.B.
 215- Business Fairness Act

 Passed Senate November 16, 2021 Passed House May 6, 2021